Beat the Heat: Tips to Keep an RV Cool While Driving

 Manage Humidity Levels Inside Your RV

-When temperatures rise, so does humidity levels inside your RV.
+When temperatures rise, the humidity levels inside your RV can sometimes also go up.
 Unfortunately, high humidity can make the heat feel more intense and cause discomfort.
 To stay comfortable while driving, follow these practical RV cooling tips to manage humidity levels:

 • Use a dehumidifier: Consider investing in a portable dehumidifier to maintain optimal humidity levels inside the RV.